Pezhvak/docker-ocserv/README.md

     certonly --standalone -m <email> -d <domain> -n --agree-tos
 ```

-can't create one (most often because ports 80 and 443 are not available on your server, or you don't have a domain), a
+If you can't create one (most often because ports 80 and 443 are not available on your server, or you don't have a domain), a
 fallback script will generate a self-signed certificate for you inside the container.
 The only difference is a warning
 message about the certificate not being trusted (due to being self-signed) when logging in.

 ### STEP 2: Running Your Container

-Now that we are done with the certificate, you have to run the container somehow.
+Now that we are done with the certificate, you have to run the container.

 ***NOTE:*** If you haven't generated a certificate in the previous step, remove volume mountings to cert paths in your
-chosen method. as stated previously a self-signed certificate will be generated automatically with the downside of
+chosen method.
+As stated previously a self-signed certificate will be generated automatically with the downside of
 untrusted certificate warning at the logging phase.

 #### OPTION 1: Docker Compose (Recommended)

-I highly recommend you to use docker-compose for running your container, feel free to change the port by
+I highly recommend using docker-compose for running your container, feel free to change the port by
 editing `docer-compose.yml`.
-I highly recommend using docker-compose for running your container, feel free to change the
-port by editing `docker-compose.yml`.

 ```BASH
 wget https://raw.githubusercontent.com/Pezhvak/docker-ocserv/develop/docker-compose.yml
 # IMPORTANT: Make sure you have updated the cert paths in volumes section